ICP license & PSB Filing: Questions & Answers

 I have registered a Chinese domain with a provider/registrar in Europe.
 Can I apply for an ICP license for this domain?

-No, unfortunately that is no longer possible.
+No, that is no longer possible.
 When applying for an ICP license, you must use a domain that is registered through a Chinese registrar.
 This is verified by the competent authorities as part of the application process.
+The weber.cloud China hosting solutions each already include the domain registration or domain transfer of your own .com.cn-, .cn-, .com- or .asia-domain via our Chinese partner registrar.
+If you have any questions or need assistance with the domain registration itself, please feel free to contact us.

 Which domains can I use to apply for an ICP license?

-We recommend that you register a separate .com.cn- or .cn domain for your Chinese website.
-You are of course welcome to register directly through us and our Chinese registrar - please contact us for details.
-Incidentally, all of our WEBER.cloud China hosting solutions already include the registration/transfer of a .com.cn, .cn- or .com-Domain for your Chinese website via our Chinese registrar partner.
+We therefore recommend that you use and register a separate .com.cn or .cn domain for your Chinese website, especially without the word "china" in the domain name.
+You are welcome to register directly with us and our Chinese registrar - please contact us for details.
+By the way, all of our weber.cloud China hosting solutions already include the registration/transfer of a .com.cn, .cn, .com or .asia domain for your Chinese website via our Chinese registrar partner.

 Do I have to display my ICP number on my website?